teocode18/ktor-examples/music-club/README.md

 Web application for a music club, implemented using [Ktor][ktr], [htmx][hx], [Pebble][peb] templates, the [Exposed][orm] ORM framework.
-Also included is a small application that creates the music club's [H2 database][db], and another that demonstrates querying that database using Exposed's SQL DSL.
+Also included is an application that populates the music club's [H2 database][db], and another that demonstrates querying that database.
+Both of these applications use Exposed's SQL DSL.

 ## Running The Demo